Skip to content

 6. Returns to the top of the loop for the next Accept

-The Exit arm is never reached in normal server operation but is required — the compiler enforces exhaustive match coverage on streams bodies (E371).
+The Exit arm is never reached in normal server operation but is required — the compiler enforces that streams bodies include an Exit arm (E151).

 The ! on streams serve(conn Connection)! marks the function as failable; any ! call inside the body that fails propagates out, terminating the loop.